slbotcontrol/LifeBotsControlPanel/README.md

 `LifeBots Control Panel` is licensed under the GPL version 3 open source licens and, as such, is free to download, deploy, modify, and redistribute.
-All modifications and derivative works must comply with the license and make their modifications freely available under the terms of the GNU Public License version 3.
+All modifications and derivative works must comply with the license and make their modifications freely available under the terms of the GNU General Public License version 3.

 ## Control Panel Features